ApexRMS/prioritizr/docs/spatial_formulation_tutorial.md

 <br>

 This tutorial demonstrated how **prioritizr** can be used to build spatial formulations of conservation problems.
-Next, to create and solve a tabular conservation problem, see the next tutorial <a href="tutorials/tabular_formulation">Tabular conservation prioritization with prioritizr SyncroSim</a>.
+Next, to create and solve a tabular conservation problem, see the next tutorial <a href="tabular_formulation">Tabular conservation prioritization with prioritizr SyncroSim</a>.

 <br><br><br>